 What if I have symptoms and my rapid home test is negative?
 If symptoms persist, re-test with a home kit a day or two later or get a PCR test and consult with your own health care provider.
-Testing too early with a rapid test can be negative when indeed there is infection.
+Testing too early with a rapid test can be negative when indeed there is an infection.

 Where can I obtain a test?
 In the setting of an outbreak, your department should have rapid tests available, just ask your HR professional.
-Local pharmacies and markets are now well stocked with Rapid Antigen tests.
-You may also order four free home test kits per household directly from the US Government through the postal service link: special.usps.com/testkits.
+Local pharmacies and markets are well stocked with Rapid Antigen tests.
 Your health plan may also reimburse you if you had to purchase the Rapid Antigen kit yourself: link https://sfhss.org/news/health-plan-reimbursements-covid-home-test-kits.